albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is firing time and firing rate?

-Firing time is used in spiking neurons, firing rate (signal strength) is the base of mcculloch
+Firing time is used in spiking neurons, firing rate (signal strength) is the base of  McCulloch

 #### What are main elements of the McCulloch-Pitts model?